Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments

-Manohar et al.\cite{manohar2018data} applied and extended the QR-based discrete empirical interpolation method, which is one of the greedy methods, to the sensor selection problem.
-Saito et al.\cite{saito2021determinant} showed mathematically that the method proposed by Manohar et al.\cite{manohar2018data} is equivalent to the greedy method based on D-optimality when the number of sensors is less than the number of latent variables.
+Manohar et al.\cite{manohar2018data} applied and extended the QR-based discrete empirical interpolation method\cite{chaturantabut2010nonlinear,drmac2016new}, which is one of the greedy methods, to the sensor selection problem.
+Saito et al.\cite{saito2021determinant} showed mathematically that the method proposed by Manohar et al.\cite{manohar2018data} is equivalent to the greedy method for the set function based on D-optimality when the number of sensors is less than the number of latent variables.
 They also proposed a greedy method based on D-optimality that is efficient regardless of the number of sensors.
-These greedy methods are able to find a solution that is within (1-$1/e$) of the optimal solution when the objective function is monotone submodular, and they outperform the convex relaxation methods when the problem size increases\cite{ranieri2014near,jiang2016sensor,shamaiah2010greedy}.
+These greedy methods are able to find a solution that is within $(1-1/e)$ of the optimal solution when the objective function is monotone submodular, and they outperform convex relaxation methods when the size of the problem increases\cite{ranieri2014near,jiang2016sensor,shamaiah2010greedy}.
 Due to their fast calculation and reasonable performance, such greedy methods are more appealing for sensor selection.
-They have been extended for various purposes\cite{clark2018greedy,manohar2021optimal,chaturantabut2010nonlinear,yamada2021fast,saito2021data-driven,yamada2021greedy} and implemented to several applications\cite{kanda2021feasibility,kaneko2021data,inoue2021data-driven}.
-Nakai et al.\cite{nakai2021effect} evaluated the effects of objective functions based on D-, A-, and E-optimality on optimization results using the greedy methods.
+They have been extended for various purposes\cite{liu2016sensor,clark2018greedy,peherstorfer2020stability,clark2020multi,clark2020sensor,manohar2021optimal,yamada2021fast,saito2021data-driven,yamada2022greedy,nagata2022randomized,li2022retrieval} and implemented to several applications\cite{kanda2021feasibility,kaneko2021data,inoue2021data-driven,inoba2022optimization,kanda2022proof,tiwari2022simultaneous, inoue2022data,li2021data,fukami2021global,callaham2019robust,turko2022information,yeo2022effcient,nakai2022observation,nagata2022seismic}.
+Nakai et al.\cite{nakai2021effect} evaluated the effects of objective set functions based on D-, A-, and E-optimality on optimization results using the greedy methods.
 They showed that especially the E-optimality-based greedy method does not work better than the D- and A-optimality-based greedy methods even in terms of E-optimality.
-They also reported that the A-optimality-based greedy method is better than the E-optimality-based greedy method even for maximizing the minimum eigenvalue when using a pure-greedy method.
-This points to the advantage of using a greedy method based on an optimality that is different from the optimality of interest.
+They also reported that the A-optimality-based greedy method is better than the E-optimality-based greedy method even for maximizing the minimum eigenvalue when using a pure greedy method.
+This illustrates the advantage of using a greedy method based on an optimality that is different from the optimality of interest.
 In addition, Nakai et al.\cite{nakai2021effect} reported that the optimality best suited to sensor selection depends on the characteristics of the dataset and the situation.